panoramicdata/PanoramicData.NCalcExtensions/README.md

 ### indexOf()

 #### Purpose
 Determines the first position of a string within another string.

+#### Notes
+The first character is position 0.
 Returns -1 if not present.

 #### Parameters
   * longString